VLSI-EDA/PoC/docs/QuickStart.rst

 submodule.
 After the repository linking is done, some short configuration steps are required to setup paths, tool chains and the target platform.
 The following command line instructions show a short example on how to integrate PoC.
-A detailed list of steps can be found on the :doc:`Integration Details </QuickStart/IntegrationDetails>` page.

 .. rubric:: 1.
 Adding the Library as a Git submodule

 The following command line instructions will create the folder ``lib\PoC\`` and clone the PoC-Library as a Git `submodule <http://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ into that folder. ``ProjectRoot`` is the directory of the hosting Git.
+A detailed list of steps can be found at :doc:`Integration </UsingPoC/Integration>`.

 .. code-block:: powershell